 Covering the truffles in chocolate and decorating

-- In a glass bowl over boiling water, melt chocolate to cover the truffles in.
+- Put a glass bowl (or heat-proof bowl) over boiling water, and melt the chocolate to cover the truffles in.

 - Using a fork (or a specialised chocolate dipping tool - you can get these cheaply online) dip the frozen truffles one by one into the melted chocolate, and place on a tray covered with baking parchment.